lplinkl00/kl-bus-app/README.md

 - 🗺️ Interactive map with deck.gl and Mapbox
 - 🎬 Animated bus movement with direction and speed visualization
 - 🚏 Bus stops display (when GTFS static data is available)
+- 🛣️ Road-following bus routes using Google Directions API (with session caching)
-- 🔄 Auto-refresh every 30 seconds
+- 🔄 Auto-refresh every 45 seconds

 ## Setup